ocadaruma/wcprof/README.md

 Run your application and collect stats.

-You can disable timer by environmental variable of calling `wcprof.Off()`.
+You can disable timer by environmental variable or calling `wcprof.Off()`.

 ```
 WCPROF_OFF=1 go run your-app